by Mike Anglin

 Seen as a great way to raise funds for their own endeavors, these new beneficiary organizations went out and started shaking their own trees to sell tickets, so they could “take home” a third of the price of each ticket for their own organization.
 This concept of sharing the net profits greatly expanded the number of tickets and tables being sold.
 Tickets started flying out the door, and money started flowing in.

 Importantly, even after sharing the net proceeds with our local organizations, HRCF loved the Dallas Black Tie Dinner, because it was receiving so much money from Dallas.
-Nevertheless, I always suspected that Steve Endean in Washington never “got over” the Dallas committee’s independence from HRCF, and when in 2006 he published his book “Twenty Years of Progress” on the founding of HRCF – which included extensive discussion of Jim Foster and his nation-wide “Black Tie Dinner” fundraising success – he never once mentions the city of Dallas, despite its being the location of HRCF’s most lucrative fund-rising over the years.
+Nevertheless, I always suspected that Steve Endean in Washington never “got over” the Dallas committee’s independence from HRCF, and when in 2006 he published his book “Twenty Years of Progress” on the founding of HRCF – which included extensive discussion of Jim Foster and his nation-wide “Black Tie Dinner” fundraising success – he never once mentions the city of Dallas, despite its being the location of HRCF’s most lucrative fund-raising over the years.
 He mentions Houston, Atlanta, Philadelphia and Chicago – just not Dallas.
 Still, he never refused our large checks to HRCF.

 Anyway, it’s no surprise that John Thomas quickly emerged as the natural leader of the first “Dallas Dinner Committee.”
 And its success over the long term should always be attributed, largely, to his vision and his ability to share that vision with others and to inspire creative action.